 How To Get Your Cat To Stand Up

 If you want to encourage your cat to rise like a meerkat, follow these steps:

 Get Your Cat’s Attention

 Begin the training process by attracting your cat’s attention.
-Treats are the quickest and easiest way to do this, as you can use them for positive reinforcement.
-This is an effective way to treat a cat with new things.
+Treats are the easiest way to do this, as you can use them for positive reinforcement.

 Start by holding a tasty treat in front of your cat’s nose.
-Let your pet have a good sniff to pique its interest – your cat will do anything it can to get hold of the treat.
-But before you feed it to your pet, pull the treat up out of reach so that your pet’s attention is all on you.
+Let your cat have a sniff to pique its interest.
+Before you feed it to your cat, pull the treat up out of reach so that your cat’s attention is on you.

-Try giving a command, like “stand,” for example.
-Always reward the behavior; otherwise, your cat won’t have a reason to attempt the trick.
+Give a command, like “stand,” for example.
+Always reward the behavior, or your cat won’t have a reason to attempt the trick.
 To encourage your cat to stand, place the treat near your cat’s nose again and pull it up as it reaches for it.
 Keep repeating this until your cat begins to rise.
 Move the treat higher each time.